 - Only user data is encrypted.
 The encryption of directories or other metadata is not supported. - Extended attributes are not encrypted. - Data, which is backed up, is in cleartext unless encryption is supported by the backup system. - Data, which is migrated to tape using software such as IBM Storage Protect or IBM Spectrum Archive, is in cleartext unless the tape system and the connection between them (if Ethernet or InfiniBand) provide encryption. - Encryption is not supported on Windows.
-The encryption function should be disabled when Windows nodes are in the cluster. - The contents of encrypted files are placed into a local read-only cache (LROC) based on the settings of the lrocEnableStoringClearText configuration option.
+The encryption function should be disabled when Windows nodes are in the cluster. - FIPS mode is supported on the POWER8[®] and later processors in little endian mode in IBM Storage Scale V4.2.1 and later. - The contents of encrypted files are placed into a local read-only cache (LROC) based on the settings of the lrocEnableStoringClearText configuration option.
 For more information, see the "Encryption and local read-only cache (LROC)" section. - For more information, see Encryption requirements and limitations and Q6.12 How should IBM Storage Scale Advanced Edition or Data Management Edition be configured to only use FIPS 140-2-certified cryptographic engines?